-Plaque in footpath commemorates the birthplace of Mary MacKillop who became Australia's first saint.
+A plaque commemorates the birthplace of Saint Mary of the Cross MacKillop who became Australia's first saint.
 Mary was born on 15 January 1842 in Marino Cottage at number 9 Brunswick Street, Fitzroy, in Melbourne, where her family initially lived.

 Mary MacKillop was founder and Superior of the Sisters of St Joseph.
 They were to live in poverty and dedicate themselves to educating poor children.
 MacKillop was excommunicated by Bishop Sheil on 22 September 1871 for alleged insubordination; most of the schools were closed and the Sisterhood almost disbanded.
 The excommunication was removed on 21 February 1872.